RaisimUnreal

 Prerequisites

-• Make sure that you have a vulkan-supported GPU
+• Make sure you have a Vulkan-capable GPU

 • Update your GPU driver.
-Use either the version recommended by pytorch or the latest one
+Use the version recommended by PyTorch or the latest available

-Your OS will mark this app malicious because it does not know who created it.
-You can allow OS to run this app in the following ways
+Your OS may flag this app because it is not notarized.
+You can allow the OS to run the app as follows.

-Open a terminal, go to the RaisimUnity/linux directory and type
+Open a terminal, go to the RaisimUnreal/linux directory, and run:

 Requirements